Go Back

 The same boundary between cool air to the east and very warm and humid air to the west will set up over Virginia on Friday, similar to the way it is forecast to develop farther to the north-northeast on Thursday in Pennsylvania.
 Likewise, the risk of repeating downpours and flash flooding will exist.

-While spotty thunderstorms in the Southern and Eastern states can pulse to become briefly severe Saturday afternoon and evening, a greater concentration of severe weather is forecast for parts of the northern Plains once again.
+While spotty thunderstorms in the Southern and Eastern states can pulse to become severe Saturday afternoon and evening, another concentration of severe weather is forecast for parts of the northern Plains once again.

 This area could evolve into a large complex of severe weather and begin to cover considerable ground over the North Central states later Saturday night with high winds and torrential downpours.